An intriguing and evocative island that has opened its doors and where a warm welcome awaits you

 What language do they speak in Cuba?

-The national language is Spanish, and even though most Cubans in the tourism industry will be able to speak English, don’t hesitate to practice your Spanish as they’re always keen to communicate with you in their own language and they will appreciate your efforts.
+The national language is Spanish, and even though most Cubans in the tourism industry will be able to speak English don’t hesitate to practice your Spanish as they’re always keen to communicate with you in their own language and they will appreciate your efforts.
 This may be different in rural areas, so you may want to bring a guidebook which has some useful phrases.

 What vaccinations do I require when visiting Cuba?